Cinnamon Pecan Elephant Ear Cookies

 - Place slices on an ungreased cookie sheet and bake for 6-8 minutes, turn over and bake the other side for the same time, 6-8 minutes or until golden brown.
 Place on a cookie rack to cool.

-Nutrition Information:
+Nutrition

-Recipe adapted from The 250 Best Cookie Recipes by Esther Brody.
+The recipe was adapted from The 250 Best Cookie Recipes by Esther Brody.

 Are we the only ones who start craving cinnamon when the weather gets colder?
 We can’t be!
 And we are talking anything sold under the word cinnamon–cassia, “true Cinnamon”, Ceylon Cinnamon, Vietnamese Cinnamon–if it is sold as cinnamon it is what we want!
 Check out all of our cinnamon cookies below!
 Hint: A lot of them could be used for your holiday cookie table!